WikGroup/GALAXAS/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The goal of this project is to combine all useful NuSTAR analysis tools into one program for ease of use.
-It is currently in the early development stages.
-In the meantime, indiviual scripts for different tools will be posted here for use.
+The goal of GALAXAS (GALAxy Cluster X-ray Analysis Software, in keeping with the convuluted acronym convention in astronomy) is to combine all useful galaxy cluster analysis tools into one program for ease of use.
+It is currently in the early development stages with no set release date.
+This project is open source, so if you have any code, big or small, that might make another astronomer save some time please do share!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>